 Significant Historical Spots Along the Saginaw Trail

 Straits of Detroit – The term Detroit has named by the early French explorers denoted the entire length river system from Lake Huron to Lake Erie.
 In 1701 Cadillac established Fort Detroit on the high shore of the Detroit River.
-This area was also known as a terminating point for several trails that crisscrossed Michigan.
+This area was also known as a terminating point for several trails that crisscrossed.

 This property was purchased by Moses Wisner in 1844, served as the Michigan Governor’s Mansion from 1859-1861.
 Angelina Hascall Wisner, wife of Moses made it her home until her death in 1905, and members of the Wisner family resided here until 1945 when it was purchased by the Oakland County Historical Foundation.

 Drayton Plains – The Drayton Plains Hotel – This hotel was an early stagecoach stop along the Saginaw Trail.
-Built In 1839 by Daniel Windiate.
+Built-in 1839 by Daniel Windiate.

 Grand Traverse of the Flint – The spot where the trail crossed the Flint River was known as the Grand Traverse or great crossing place.
 This rendezvous spot is described as an open plain lying in the bend of the river.
 The area was named Muscatawingh.
 In Chippewa, this means ‘the plain burned over’.
 Gardens were also known to be in this area and it was known as a camping ground.
 The city of Flint Michigan grew up around this crossing.

 “Aristocracy on the Saginaw Trail: Tocqueville in Michigan“, is considered one of the best stories about traveling the Saginaw Trail in 1839.
 The story is about two aristocrats from France who want to explore America’s wilderness in 1831.
 The descriptions and detail of their travels from Detroit to Saginaw is a fascinating glimpse about life as a settler and experience among the Chippewa.